 Bryce J. Dietrich

 I received my PhD in 2014 from the University of Illinois.
 I also received an MA from the University of Kansas.
-I am currently an Assistant Professor of Social Science Informatics at the University of Iowa.
-At Iowa, I hold appointments in the Department of Political Science, the Department of Sociology, and the Iowa Informatics Initiative.
+I am currently an Associate Professor of Political Science at Purdue University.
+I am also a Research Scholar at the a C-SPAN Center for Scholarship and Engagement.